JanoALockhart/ProyectoLaravelLibreria2023/README.md

 # HKLibrary Backend Project #
 This project serves as the backend for a web application designed for a bookshop.
 Administrators are able to create and edit books, authors, and genres.
-Additionally, they can track and view the book buy orders received by their clients through the frontend.
+Additionally, they can list the buy orders received from their clients via the frontend.

 For more information about the frontend side of the web application, visit the following repository: [HKLibrary Frontend Project](https://github.com/JanoALockhart/ProyectoReactLibreria2023)